A unified energy optimality criterion predicts human navigation paths and speeds

-Analogous to walking in circles, asymmetric leg function is also seen in circular treadmill walking \cite{earhart2006walking} and split-belt treadmill walking \cite{reisman2007locomotor} (when legs move at different speeds), but neither treadmill can simulate the correct inertial (centripetal) forces required for walking in circles.
-Running analogs of our experiments and model would be of interest.
-Reduced top running speeds around a track or while cornering have been partly attributed to the centripetal forces \cite{chang2007limitations}, but corresponding sub-maximal running studies have not been performed.
-Similarly, it may be worth considering whether energetic or power constraints constrain fast maneuvers \cite{jindrich2009maneuvers}.
+The metabolic model for curvilinear locomotion presented here may help improve the estimates of daily metabolic expenditure, say, using wearable devices.
+Studies have found about 20\% of steps in household settings \cite{Sedgeman1994} and 35-45\% of steps in common walking tasks in home and office environments involve turns \cite{glaister2007video}, so neglecting the cost of turning may result in erroneous estimates of energy expenditure.
+Further ambulatory studies tracking people over many days with wearable sensors \cite{daley2016preferred} could help estimate the magnitude of this error.

+As noted earlier, reduced maximal running speeds around a circle have been previously measured \cite{greene1985running,chang2007limitations}, but sub-maximal running studies measuring metabolic costs have not been performed.
+Generalizing our metabolic model to running may better help estimate the metabolic cost during sports (e.g., soccer), which involve extensive speed and direction changes.
+Understanding human locomotion while turning would also be a useful tool in rehabilitation or assistive robotics.
+Robotic legs, prostheses, and assistive devices are often designed with an emphasis on straight line walking.
+So, better understanding turning mechanics (for instance, by providing targets of turning performance) may inform designing for real world scenarios where curvilinear locomotion is essential.

-In conclusion, through experiments and mathematical models, we have provided an account of human walking in non-straight-line paths from the perspective of energy optimality.
-Further experiments to test model predictions are indicated, which will also inform improvements in the mathematical models.
-Better understanding of the mechanics and energetics of human locomotion while turning would be a useful tool in computer animation, robotics, and especially in the design of robotic leg/foot prostheses enabling efficient and versatile walking not restricted to straight line locomotion.
+In conclusion, through experiments and mathematical models, we have provided a unified theoretical predictive account of human walking in non-straight-line paths and with turning from the perspective of energy optimality.
+We have suggested further experiments to test model predictions, to inform model improvements, and to generalize the models to other populations and other tasks.